 A large part of a police officer’s job is to develop evidence that will lead to a conviction.
 At every stage of your encounter with the officer, you must assume that they are seeking evidence from you or your surroundings that could land you in jail.

 If you believe that you may be stopped by the police in the near future, or if you believe that you may be a suspect, you should enlist my aid as soon as possible by calling (301) 556-8709.
 I can give you specific advice relevant to your particular situation, and I may sometimes even be able to stop a prosecution before charges are filed.

 Be Polite, Remain Silent, and Assert Your Legal Rights

-An initial “Hello, Officer” without more is polite and will not hurt you – but after those two words, there are only two categories of responses to an officer that are useful:
+An initial “hello, officer” or “good evening” without more is polite and will not hurt you – but after a polite greeting, there are only two categories of responses to an officer that are useful: